-A 2:1 honours degree or equivalent qualification (for example, GPA 3.0 or above) in any subject.
+A 2.1 Honours degree or non-UK equivalent qualification in any subject.

 Months of entry

 This online distance learning programme engages critically with major issues in assessment, a highly significant topic for education systems across the world.
 It develops skills of assessment in relation to individual learners, to classrooms and schools and to local, national and international systems.

 - You will reflect on and critique theory, cutting-edge research and current policies and practice in assessment and consider the impact of these on social justice.

 - You will have opportunities to collaborate and network with peers from a variety of work contexts and locations, to support critical reflection, peer and self-assessment and effective use of online distance learning.

 - You will consider how research, policy and practice interact in the development of often contested innovations in educational assessment across the globe.